 So you’ve reached a birthday milestone — and surprise! — it’s time to begin screening for colon cancer.
-If the thought of colon cancer screening makes you shudder, you’re likely not alone: About one-third of eligible American adults haven’t been screened.
+If the thought of colon cancer screening makes you shudder, you’re likely not alone: About one-quarter of eligible American adults haven’t been screened.
 Since colon cancer is the second-leading cause of cancer death in the country (and the third most-diagnosed), this is a serious problem.

 Add to this the fact that recent guidelines from the American Cancer Society have lowered the age at which people should start getting screened for colon cancer, if they are at average risk.
 Now it’s recommended that people begin screening at age 45 (previously, the recommended age was 50).

 It turns out there’s good reason the guidelines recommend screening at a younger age.

 “We know from our experience as health care providers — and there is plenty of emerging evidence to support this — that people are being diagnosed with colorectal cancers at an increasingly young age,” says Christine Hsieh, MD, a colorectal surgeon at Keck Medicine of USC and assistant professor of clinical surgery at the Keck School of Medicine of USC.

 So, before you think of skipping screening altogether, familiarize yourself with the different types of tests, and talk to your doctor about which one makes the most sense for you.

 This test looks for blood and/or DNA changes in your stool that may indicate cancer.
 For this test, you’ll get a kit with instructions on how to take a sample.
 The test is easy to do at home and must be done every year.
 (The DNA test may be done once every three years.)

 “If you opt to have a stool test, you should be aware of the diet restrictions that need to be followed before the test; otherwise, you might have a false positive,” Dr. Hsieh advises.